Names of the days of the week: Days numbered from Sunday

 Sunday comes first in order in calendars shown in the table below.
 In the Abrahamic tradition, the first day of the week is Sunday.
 Biblical Sabbath (corresponding to Saturday) is when God rested from six-day Creation, making the day following the Sabbath the first day of the week (corresponding to Sunday).
 Seventh-day Sabbaths were sanctified for celebration and rest.
 After the week was adopted in early Christianity, Sunday remained the first day of the week, but also gradually displaced Saturday as the day of celebration and rest, being considered the Lord's Day.

 Saint Martin of Dumio (c.
 520–580), archbishop of Braga, decided not to call days by pagan gods and to use ecclesiastic terminology to designate them.
 While the custom of numbering the days of the week was mostly prevalent in the Eastern Church, Portuguese and Mirandese, due to Martin's influence, are the only Romance languages in which the names of the days come from numbers rather than planetary names.

 Members of the Religious Society of Friends (Quakers) historically objected to the pagan etymologies of days and months and substituted numbering, beginning with First Day for Sunday.

-Icelandic is a special case within the Germanic languages, maintaining only the Sun and Moon (sunnudagur and mánudagur respectively), while dispensing with the names of the explicitly heathen gods in favour of a combination of numbered days and days whose names are linked to pious or domestic routine (föstudagur, "Fasting Day" and laugardagur, "Washing Day").
-The "washing day" is also used in other North Germanic languages, but otherwise the names correspond to those of English.